-- Understan things are rarely cut and dry on either side — for you as the borrower or for your loan servicer.
+- Understand that things are rarely cut and dry on either side — for you as the borrower or for your loan servicer.

 - Make the most of your situation.

-To follow Struthers’ fourth tip, you must understand what that unique situation is.
-He believes there are three main types of borrowers: the Almost Bankrupt, the In-Between, and the In Good Shape.
-The advice he gives to his clients depends on where they fall in this spectrum.
+To follow Struthers’ fourth tip, you need to understand your unique situation.
+He believes there are three main types of borrowers: the “almost bankrupt,” the “in-between” and the “in good shape.”
+The advice he gives to clients depends on where they fall on this spectrum.

-Struthers gives the example of real-life clients to illustrate what it means to have loans but still be in good financial shape.
+Struthers offers examples of real-life clients to illustrate what it means to have loans but still be in good financial shape.

-One couple he works with has about $100,000 in debt, but make about $155,000 gross income per year.
+One couple he works with has about $100,000 in debt, and they make about $155,000 in gross income per year.
 They maintain a low standard of living to leave room in their cash flow to contribute to retirement accounts and make at least the minimum payments on their student loan debts.

-If you’re feeling financially sound, you probably need little help in understanding how to change your spending or how to set up a better budget.
-You may benefit from looking into refinancing to lower your interest rate, or bumping up your payment to make more than the minimum so your loan balance is repaid faster.
+If you’re feeling financially sound, you probably need help in understanding how to change your spending or how to set up a better budget.
+You may benefit from looking into refinancing to lower your interest rate, or bumping up your monthly payments to make more than the minimum so your loan balance is repaid faster.

-If you’re in this category, you likely don’t have assets and are in or close to default on your student loans.
-Struthers says it may be time to get a lawyer involved if you find yourself here.
+If you’re in this category, you likely don’t have assets and are in or about to default on your student loans.
+Struthers said it may be time to get a lawyer involved if you find yourself here.

-“Stay calm, get good representation, and know it usually works out better than you think,” he advises.
-“It’s still about making the most out of what you have, including assets, liabilities, income, and cash flow.”
+“Stay calm, get good representation and know it usually works out better than you think,” he said.
+“It’s still about making the most out of what you have, including assets, liabilities, income and cash flow.”

-Silveira says he has one client who works as a doctor and has over $300,000 in student loan debt.
-She was recently accepted to a highly competitive three-year residency program at a prestigious non-profit institution in the Mid-Atlantic and is considering getting married.
+Silveira said one of his clients is a doctor who has over $300,000 in student loan debt.
+She was accepted to a highly competitive, three-year residency program at a prestigious nonprofit institution in the Mid-Atlantic area and is considering getting married.

-“The reason is that the amount of loan repayments is a function of the Adjusted Gross Income,” says Silveira.
+“The reason is that the amount of loan repayments is a function of the adjusted gross income,” said Silveira.
 “If she files as a single taxpayer, her income is small, but if she checks the ‘married filing jointly’ box, the combined income — and therefore, her monthly loan repayment amounts — would be much larger.”

-“Whenever I advise clients on student loan debt, I find that it’s more of a counseling session than trying to figure out the best or fastest strategy to pay down debt,” says financial advisor and CFP Angel Melgoza.
+“Whenever I advise clients on student loan debt, I find that it’s more of a counseling session than trying to figure out the best or fastest strategy to pay down debt,” said Angel Melgoza, a CFP based in Texas.